$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: A-infinity Algebras

-There are certain special cases of $A_\infty$-algebras that deserve their own names. {\it Minimal} $A_\infty$-algebras do not have the lowest map $m_1$, i.e., differential.
+However, $m_2$ is not associative in general, associativity is true up to a coboundary controlled by $m_3$:

+{\it NB: it is common in the literature to define $A_\infty$-algebras via maps on the suspension $V[1]$ of the corresponding graded space $V$.
+Then $m_n$ has degree $2-n$.
+We prefer to prepare the 'experimental setup' in such a way that $V$ is already suspended.
+This prevents appearance of many sign factors and all $m_n$ have now degree one.
+For example, an associative algebra $A$ is understood as a graded algebra with the only nonzero component leaving in degree $-1$, so that multiplication is a degree-one map $m_2$ taking $A_{-1}\otimes A_{-1}$ to $A_{-1}$.
+As a consequence of such a degree assignment the associativity condition has the right form} Certain $A_\infty$-algebras deserve their own names. {\it Minimal} $A_\infty$-algebras do not have the lowest map $m_1$, i.e., differential.
 Such algebras arise naturally when passing to the cohomology $H(m_1)$ of $m_1$ and dragging the $A_\infty$-structures there, the resulting algebras are called {\it minimal models}, see e.g. \cite{Kajiura:2003ax}. {\it Differential graded algebras} (DGA) have only $m_1$ and $m_2$, i.e., a differential and a bi-linear product that respect the Leibniz rule.

 Note that for a genuine $A_\infty$-structure to arise it is necessary that $V$ has more than one graded component due to the degree requirement.
-The only possibility with just one nontrivial component is $V=V_{-1}$, then $m_2$ is an associative product on $V$.
+The only possibility with just one nontrivial component is $V=V_{-1}$, then $m_2$ is just an associative product on $V$.